nats-io/nats-site/content/documentation/streaming/nats-streaming-install.md

 To install the latest released version of the NATS Streaming server, download one of the pre-built release binaries which are available for OSX, Linux (x86-64/ARM), and Windows.
 Instructions for using these binaries are on the [GitHub releases page](https://github.com/nats-io/nats-streaming-server/releases).

-You can also install the latest version of the NATS server using the [official Docker image](https://hub.docker.com/_/nats-streaming/).

 Another way to install NATS is using Go:

 ```